What we know about the "unprecedented" Capitol riot arrests

 Where did they come from?

 The alleged rioters come from at least 43 states outside of Washington, D.C.
-Among those arrested whose home states were known, the most were from Texas, with 31 Texans charged so far.
-Pennsylvania had 28 residents arrested while Florida and New York each had 26.
+Among those arrested whose home states were known, the most were from Texas, with 36 Texans charged so far.
+Florida had 30 residents arrested while Pennsylvania had 29 and New York had 26.

 How many have extremist affiliations?